pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

-+++
+---
-author = "vijayabharathib"
+author: "vijayabharathib"
-date = "2017-12-05T22:15:59+05:30"
-publishdate = "2017-12-05T22:15:59+05:30"
+date: "2017-11-12T08:15:59+05:30"
+publishdate: "2017-11-12T08:15:59+05:30"
-subtitle = "Have you stayed off from Regular Expressions because they look complex.
-Befriend them in this practical guide." tags = ["Regular Expressions","JavaScript"] title = "How to Make Regular Expressions Your First Line of Defence" draft=true image="/img/004_regular_expressions/balloon_pattern.jpg" image_alt="balloon with patterns" image_credit="Image from https://unsplash.com/photos/q99oeAG46BY"
+subtitle: "Have you stayed off from Regular Expressions because they look complex.
+Grok them in this 30-minute practical guide."
-+++
+tags: ["Regular Expressions","JavaScript","RegExp"]
+title: "How to Make Regular Expressions Your Ally"
+draft: false
+image: "/img/004_regular_expressions/balloon_pattern.jpg"
+image_alt: "balloon with patterns"
+image_credit: "Image from https://unsplash.com/photos/q99oeAG46BY"
+---

 Are you one of those people who stay away from RegExp because it looks like a foreign language?
-I was.
+I was one.
 Not anymore.

 Just remember all those sounds, traffic signs, smells that you can recognize.
 Regular expressions are no different.
 Take that as a sign language to analyze strings.
 We are going to get our head around regular expressions today.
 At least, regularly used expressions.

 Very much like any programming language, regular expression is a succinct language in its own right.
 We will know how to put regular expressions to good use at the end of this post.
 We'd have solved the following simple problems and learned loads in the process.

-Willing to invest 20 minutes and come out enlightened in RegExp?
+Willing to invest 30 minutes and come out enlightened in RegExp?
 Settle down then.
 We have a ToC showing what's in store.

 * [Get Your Playground Ready](#00-get-your-playground-ready)
 * [Start small with letters](#01-start-small-with-letters)